Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Applications to the Motivating Examples

 \subsection{Example \ref{example:ps exp}: Post-stratification in Survey Sampling}

 \cite{fuller1966estimation} proposed unbiased estimators for post-stratification. \cite{holt1979post} compared the estimator $\hat\gamma_{\textup{ps}}$ with the sample mean, and showed that neither is the best universally in terms of mean squared errors. \cite{little1993post} studied post-stratification from a model-based perspective.
-However, rigorous normal approximation results for the post-stratification estimator $\hat\gamma_{\textup{ps}}$ have not been established.
+Conditional CLTs are available for stratified permutation statistics, conditional on the realized stratification.
+In particular, \cite{dhault2024robust} studied stratification based on an auxiliary random variable, allowing for a random number of strata and random strata sizes, and establish a conditional CLT for stratified permutation statistics. \cite{tuvaandorj2024combinatorial} proved a conditional CLT under a Lindeberg-type condition, which accommodates an arbitrary, and possibly growing number of strata of varying sizes, and applies even when strata are constructed using auxiliary covariates.
+Both results hold conditional on the stratification.
+However, rigorous unconditional normal approximation results for the post-stratification estimator $\hat\gamma_{\textup{ps}}$ have not been established.